Dionysi/AnnotationTool-Release/Annotation-rules-refactor.md

 | A character tells Ruby a short story about something that happened to him or her.
 This part is **not** indicated in the annotation tool. | Players must collectively determine the emotions of the character based on the story.
 The **decider** can communicate the chosen emotion(s) to Ruby.
 This is the first section of the mini-game highlight in the tool. | The game shows how the character actually feels, revealing whether the chosen emotions where correct.
 This part is also included in the first section of the mini-game highlight in the tool. | Each player is presented with their own predetermined reaction on how to respond to Ruby.
 They must read their answers aloud, and then determine as a group which answer is the most appropriate.
 The **decider** can communicate this answer to Ruby. |
 | ![](images/scenario-intro.png) | ![](images/scenario-coop-1.png) | ![](images/scenario-info.png) | ![](images/scenario-coop-2.png) |

-All possible answers for the scenario mini-games are.
+All possible options for the predetermined answers can be found in the table below.

 | Option | Scenario | Answer |
 | :---  | :---     | :---   |